Mid-20th-century baby boom: Causes

-during baby boom, that the correlation between cohort fertility of the relevant women and access to electrical service in early adulthood is negative, and that Amish also experienced the baby boom.
+during the baby boom, that the correlation between cohort fertility of the relevant women and access to electrical service in early adulthood is negative, and that Amish also experienced the baby boom.

 Judith Blake and Prithwis Das Gupta point out the increase in ideal family size in the times of baby boom.

 Peter Lindert partially attributed the baby boom to the extension of income tax to most of the US population in the early 1940s and newly created tax exemptions for children and married couples creating a new incentive for earlier marriage and higher fertility.
 It is proposed that because the taxation was progressive the baby boom was more pronounced among the richer population.

 By region

 Asia and Africa

 Many countries outside the west (among them Morocco, China and Turkey) also witnessed the baby boom.
 The baby boom in Mongolia is probably explained by improvement in health and living standards related to the adoption of technologies and modernisation.